-The land appears moderately cool (darker tones), the cities are brighter;

-A mottled pattern of variably warmer waves characterizes Lake Ontario.
+The land appears moderately cool (darker tones), the cities are brighter; a mottled pattern of warmer waves in Lake Ontario.

-These waves relate to thermal overturning effects (thermoclines), in this deeper (237 m) lake.
+These waves relate to thermoclines -overturning effects- in this deeper (237 m) lake.

 Lake Erie is uniformly "hot" because its shallowness (less than 67 m) inhibits this type of circulation.